 "Strut your stuff in the Strut Your Puff Crochet Cowl.
 This easy crochet cowl pattern is a relaxing make that's loaded with texture and colour.
 It's long enough to pull up to cover your face to block out the wind, this warm and cozy crochet cowl will become a fall and winter wardrobe staple.
 Makes a wonderful handmade gift but you may have a hard time parting with it and end up keeping it for yourself."

 This triangle scarf is easily worked with simple stitches, and quickly creates a classic looking accessory to wear!
 This pattern is worked in rows using chains and double crochet stitches.
 You can easily customize the size of the scarf by adding or omitting rows, and the simple pattern repeat makes this design fun and easy to work up !
 An interesting difference in this scarf pattern are the button and loop added to the corner ends of the last row worked - the button attaches to the loop, which helps to keep the scarf around your neck!
-It’s a great pattern because: Scarves are quick and fun projects to work up!
+It's a great pattern because: Scarves are quick and fun projects to work up!
 Have fun with yarn color to make this simple fabric your own style; color blocking, stripes, ombre, variegated and more!
 This project works great with cotton yarns, and plant-based fibers!
-You’ll get to practice a lot of crochet skills: increasing in rows, stitch tension, gauge & size, blocking, finishing techniques & more!
+You'll get to practice a lot of crochet skills: increasing in rows, stitch tension, gauge and size, blocking, finishing techniques and more!

 This simple crochet triangle shawl pattern is easily modified for different seasons.
 The long, isosceles triangle shape makes it easy to wrap around the shoulders and the lace edging adds a touch of elegance.
 Skills Used Basic crochet stitches: chain, double crochet, single crochet, slip stitch Crocheting flat in rows (for main body of shawl), crocheting in the round (for edging), increasing, crocheting in chain spaces, decreasing, changing color Special stitch patterns: dc2tog and dc4tog (with written explanation and linked photo tutorials in pattern) Skill Level Easy Finished Size Customizable.
 Photographed sample measures 62” (157.5 cm) across wingspan x 11” (28 cm) deep along spine.
 Materials Cascade 220 Superwash yarn (100% superwash wool, 3.5 oz/100 g, 220 yd/200 m) - 2 skeins in 1915 Banana Cream (MC) and 1942 Mint, or approximately 350 yd (320 m) in MC and 80 yd (73 m) in any light medium weight yarn.
 US Size I-9/5.5 mm crochet hook, or any size needed to obtain correct gauge.
 Stitch markers.
 Yarn needle.
 Gauge 15 sts x 8 rows = 4” (10 cm) in shawl pattern before blocking.
 Exact gauge is not critical for this project.